wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'tortured',
   ];
    gen_data['eladrinculture'] = [
-    'act as cold and aloof as winter within mirrored halls', 'are as romantic as springtime love in curated gardens', 'live the abandon of summer abondance during countless fairs', 'are as melancholic as autumn in forested banquet halls', 'are as dark and imperious as monsoon season in gloomy, lush towers', 'live the numbing heat of the dry season in vapor sky-barges', ];
+    'act as cold and aloof as winter within their mirrored halls', 'are as romantic as springtime love in their curated gardens', 'live the abandon of summer abondance during countless fairs', 'are as melancholic as autumn in their forested banquet halls', 'are as dark and imperious as monsoon season in their gloomy, lush towers', 'live the numbing heat of the dry season in their vapor sky-barges', ];
    gen_data['eladrinproblem'] = [
     'where only beauty is allowed',